-IGP tours Central Business District as GUTA strikes
+IGP tours central business district as GUTA strikes

 Wed, 19 Oct 2022 Source: starrfm.com.gh

-The Inspector-General of Police (IGP), Dr. George Akuffo Dampare, is touring the central business district in Accra to boost security for members of the Ghana Union of Traders Association (GUTA) following the mass closure of shops.
+Inspector-General of Police (IGP), Dr. George Akuffo Dampare has toured the central business district in Accra to boost security for members of the Ghana Union of Traders Association (GUTA) following the mass closure of shops.

-He’s currently meeting members of GUTA at Opera Square as the group strikes, reports say.
+He met members of GUTA at Opera Square as the group strikes, reports said.

-Members of the Ghana Union of Traders Association (GUTA) closed shops within the capital, Accra, on Wednesday to protest the prevailing harsh economic conditions of the country.
+Members of the Ghana Union of Traders Association (GUTA) have closed shops within the capital, Accra on Wednesday to protest the prevailing harsh economic conditions of the country.

 The protest is intended to push government to urgently address the depreciating cedi, high-interest rate, and soaring inflation.